sethen/dotfiles/README.md

 # Colors

-The colors I use for my various terminal environments are found in the Material Vim Theme.
+The colors I use for my various terminal environments are found in the Doom Material theme for Emacs.
 The hex and RGB values are:

 * BLUE: hex `#82aaff`, rgb `(130,170,255)`
 * PALE_BLUE: hex `#89ddff`, rgb `(137,221,255)`